The McLaren F1: Iconic Features and Extraordinary Engineering Revealed

 11. The F1 Was Built in Limited Numbers

-The Mclaren F1 was a special car and not meant to rounds on production line like every other supercar.
-Mclaren keeping this in mind only put foward a total of 106 units.
-This included a total of 71 road going units, 7 prototypes, and 28 race cars known as F1 GTR.
+The McLaren F1 was a special car and not meant to round on production line like every other supercar.
+McLaren keeping this in mind only put forward a total of 106 units.
+This included a total of 71 road-going units, 7 prototypes, and 28 race cars known as F1 GTR.
 All this makes it even more special and one of the rarest cars ever made.

 10. Unique three-seater configuration